-The #Experientialist adores Tokyo, but acknowledges that it isn’t an easy city to navigate sometimes.
+We simply adore Tokyo, Japan.
+But we acknowledge that it isn’t an easy city to navigate sometimes.
 First, there’s language challenges, albeit that’s changing a bit, but oftentimes, you can blink and you’ll miss something in its labyrinthine side streets – a little coffee-shop in a tiny Japanese garden in Omotesandō, or an intimate drag bar for just on the fifth floor in Shinjuku Nichome.
 But that doesn’t make the Japanese capital any less enchanting to visit.

 These are her recommendations:

 This theatre-style restaurant and lounge features a stage at the centre of the room.
 They also have displays of traditional Japanese art and décor such as ceramics, Noh masks, Ukiyoe wood blocks, incense and kimono.
 The restaurant provides traditional performing arts by the five schools of Noh drama.
 It offers a luxurious experience which includes an upfront VIP area with sofa box seats.

 Enjoying an evening on a dinner cruise, yakatabune is very popular in Japan – a ‘moving izakaya’ by some Japanese people.
 It is the perfect way to enjoy traditional Japanese cuisine while also admiring the beautiful views of the city.